Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 3. Cobb+Co Museum

 After visiting the flowers, step right into Cobb+Co, located just off Queen’s Park!
-For a dose of history and culture, this museum offers an intriguing glimpse into Australia’s transport and outback history.
+For your dose of history and culture, this museum offers an intriguing glimpse into Australia’s transport and outback history.

 I really enjoyed looking at all the original carriages and learning about the struggles of the postal service in times gone by!